dunnett() calculates Dunnett's post hoc pairwise multiple comparisons

 procedure.
-More simply, it calculates the mean of a variable (x
+More simply, it calculates the mean of a variable (x) along the

 difference between the control/reference group and each level is statistically